 While this Facet offers no control over mundane animals, it allows the shifter to communicate with them, regardless of the form the shifter is in.

-Benefit: The shifter can always communicate with animals who share a species with their wild form (wolves for werewolves, rats for nezumi, jaguars for nagual, etc.), regardless of the form they're in.
-In addition, they add their Wisdom modifier to all Charisma checks made involving such animals.
+Benefit: You can always communicate with animals who share a species with your wild form (wolves for Werewolves, rats for Nezumi, jaguars for Nagual, etc.), regardless of the form you are currently in.
+In addition, you add your Intellect modifier as a Supernatural Bonus to all Presence checks made involving such animals.

-Sharks have an uncanny ability to follow a trail of blood through water, picking up even the slightest trace of a wounded creature.
-A shifter with this Facet can replicate that feet, detecting even the slightest tinge of blood on the wind, even when others would not notice it, and follow it even through the complex scents of the modern city.
+Sharks have an uncanny ability to follow a trail of blood through water.
+A shifter with this facet can replicate that feat, detecting even the slightest tinge of blood on the wind through the complex scents of the modern city.

 Markings: Writing or musical notation, ink-like splotches, masks